APerson241/events/README.md

  - **eventName** {string}
  - **handler** {function}

-Attaches a handler a given event.
+Attaches a handler to a given event.
 When the event is fired, (surprise suprise) the handler will be called.

 ```js
 events.on( 'cookie', function ( cookie ) {